 Like all marketing plans, you should start by defining your goals for the expansion.
 To ensure they're attainable, we recommend using the SMART method.
 SMART is an acronym for:

-SMART goals are attached to key performance indicators (KPIs) such as revenue growth, profit margin, marketing sourced pipeline, and customer satisfaction.
+SMART goals consider important measures like revenue growth, profit margin, marketing pipeline, and customer satisfaction.
 Each one focuses on a specific KPI, how to quantify it, and how long it takes to achieve it.

 As you develop a growth strategy, ask yourself: